tytydraco/yessleep/out/My_fiancé_went_missing_six_months_ago_and_everyones_convinced_I_killed_her_Last_night_my_doorbell_camera_caught_her_standing_across_the_street_staring_at_our_house_from_the_edge_of_the_cornfield.md

 Not in the cornfield; much closer to the camera, hanging over the porch awning.

-A bulbous, rolling-pin-shaped knob with two thin, crooked, wriggling protrusions, sticking out like insect antennae.
+A bulbous, rolling-pin-shaped knob with two thin, crooked, wriggling protrusions, curling over at the ends like cricket antennae.
 Those protrusions hooked onto the awning’s edge and pushed up, quickly disappearing from the feed.

 Recognition came in small, venomous drips.
 An old nickname began rattling around my skull.